Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "I remember.
 I remember what happened!
 They came into our bedroom.
 They coated us in... some kind of void... a deep darkness... and we ended up here."
 Yirfir said excitedly.

-"They wore insignias like the flag in the camp down there."
+"They wore insignias like the flag in that camp down there."
 She continued.

 "I'll keep watch then.
 Do it if you must, and quickly."
 Nelony Theearin said to Yirfir, keeping sight of the camp.